calebhayden/Portfolio/README.md

 ### Web Development
 This folder contains the coursework from the CIS Development Project course at UofL.
 In this course, I executed the DEVELOPMENT phase of the project for the work that began in the Systems Analysis and Design course.
 The work within is a direct copy of the original GitHub repository used when developing the website for the client.

-### Resume
-This folder contains an up-to-date downloadable resume.